Editor’s Note: Story has been updated to reflect the change of day.

 The craft was really great!
 We made paper plate fish bowls and used a technique I hadn’t done before using water to make a watercolor design with tissue paper.
 Since I had two little ones I appreciated that everything was pre-cut and essentially just required my daughter to color and put them together.

 Afterward, pick up a bingo activity card at the Information Desk and take a walk through the Garden and in the Greenhouses.
 Stories and activities are geared for children ages 2 to 5, accompanied by a caregiver.

 The Chicago Botanic Gardens is open daily.
 Admission is free but parking is $25 per vehicle

-Disclosure: I am an ambassador for the garden and my family has received a membership in exchange for me sharing updates, and events, and activities at the garden.
+Disclosure: I am an ambassador for the garden and my family has received membership in exchange for me sharing updates, and events, and activities in the garden.
 All thoughts and opinions are my own